University Policy Statement

 Provide reasonable help to students with a disability.

 Conduct any activity that will incite hatred/ contempt/ ridicule towards anyone with a disability.
 For example, do not make fun of another student's hearing impairment.

 Say anything that is derogatory to persons with a disability.

 Racial discrimination is giving less favourable treatment to a person on the ground of race.
 Racial harassment is an unwelcome conduct made on the ground of somebody's race or his/her associate's race, in circumstances in which a reasonable person would have anticipated that the person would feel offended, humiliated or intimidated.

 Publish materials in a language that can be understood by all readers.
 Generally, materials should best be published in a bilingual format or in English, which is the official language of the University.

 Engage in name calling, which people of certain racial groups may find offensive or impolite.

-A person harasses another person on the grounds of the latter's sexual orientation if that person engages in an unwelcome conduct on account of the latter's sexual orientation, in circumstances in which a reasonable person, would anticipate that the latter would be offended, humiliated or intimidated by that conduct.
+A person harasses another person on the ground of the latter's sexual orientation if that person engages in an unwelcome conduct on account of the latter's sexual orientation, in circumstances in which a reasonable person would have anticipated that the latter would be offended, humiliated or intimidated by that conduct.

 Respect students of different sexual orientation.

-Say or do something which may offend, humiliate or intimidate a student on the grounds of his/her sexual orientation.
+Say or do something which may offend, humiliate or intimidate a student on the ground of his/her sexual orientation.